-Grades 3 and 4 homework assignments, which are due on day 1, will be accepted one day late for 50% credit.
-Homework assignments turned in late after two (2) days are marked zero.
+Third and fourth grade homework assignments, which are due on day 1, will be accepted one day late for 25% off.
+If turned in two days late 50% will be taken off.
+Homework assignments turned in late after three (3) days will result in a grade of 0%.